jsdf/module-deps-cached/readme.markdown

 # transforms

-module-deps can be configured to run source transformations on files before parsing them for `require()` calls.
+module-deps-cached can be configured to run source transformations on files before parsing them for `require()` calls.
 These transforms are useful if you want to compile a language like [coffeescript](http://coffeescript.org/) on the fly or if you want to load static assets into your bundle by parsing the AST for